-Homeostasis is a universal principle of living beings, a necessary requirement for life.
+Health is regulated by homeostasis, a property of all living things.
 Homeostasis maintains equilibrium at set-points using feedback loops for optimum functioning of the organism.
 Long-term disruptions of homeostasis or ‘dyshomeostasis’ arise through genetic, environmental and biopsychosocial mechanisms causing illness and loss of well-being including obesity, the addictions, and chronic conditions.
 These and many other phenomena of Psychological Homeostasis are explained in A General Theory of Behaviour.

 Obesity dyshomeostasis is associated with a self-reinforcing activity of a vicious Circle of Discontent in which hedonic reward overrides weight homeostasis in an obesogenic and chronically stressful environment.
 Over-consumption of processed, high-caloric, low-nutrient foods, combined with stressful living and working conditions, have caused loss of equilibrium, overweight and obesity in more than two billion people.